 - External funders who may have been involved in the object’s acquisition

 - Donors, who are integral to the survival of the museum

-- Other stakeholders such as visitors, researchers and artists
+- Other stakeholders such as visitors, researchers, and artists

-- Exchange of items between museums.
+- Exchange of objects between museums.

 Read the full guide for further considerations with each of these methods.

 It’s important that all aspects of the disposal process are documented.
 This should be done to Spectrum standards.

 - Conclusion of process